 Visit our Services and Programs page to learn more about our programs throughout the community.

 Contact Our Animal Therapy Program

-For more information about the Tallahassee Memorial Animal Therapy, please contact our Program Manager, Stephanie Perkins, or our Assistant Program Coordinator, Heather Ashley, at 850-431-5352.
+For more information about the Tallahassee Memorial Animal Therapy, please contact our Program Manager, Stephanie Perkins, or our Assistant Program Coordinator, Heather Gainey, at 850-431-5352.